 First, Abbado, said they loved coming to Hill Auditorium.
 Second, Fischer said Abbado praised the sophistication of the UMS audience.
 Where some big-city concert series were reluctant to play certain challenging music, the orchestras could be assured that Ann Arbor would embrace a performance of a work by Arnold Schoenberg.

 “Third, he looked out into the audience and saw students everywhere,” Fischer said.

-Fourth, though Ann Arbor is a small city, it has a major medical center.
+Fourth, though Ann Arbor is a small city, it has a high quality of hospitality.

-“And fifth, the quality of our care to the conductor,” Fischer said.
+“And fifth, the quality of our care we showed their ill conductor Claudio Abbado,” Fischer said.